rnietoe/Training/docs/AWS/06-Management.md

 	* CloudFront
 * network

+AWS can see how much of CPU you are using in a EC2, but cannot see what you are using if for.

 AWS can see that you have Memory, but a custom metric is required to see how much of the memory is being used

-AWS can see how much of CPU you are using in a EC2, but cannot see what you are using if for.
+you can use the **CloudWatch agent** to collect both system metrics and log files from Amazon EC2 instances and on-premises servers.
+The metrics can be pushed to a CloudWatch custom metric.

 **CloudWatch logs insights** adds cross log group querying

 ## CloudTrail

-Continuously log your AWS account **activity** monitoring API calls per account and region
+Continuously log your AWS account **activity** monitoring API calls per account in all AWS regions

 * data is retained for 90 days
 * logs can be stored in a single S3 bucket
 * read activity in the S3 bucket will be easier than using the API
+* log files are encrypted using S3 SSE and you can also enable encryption SSE KMS for additional security.

+Data events:

+* Amazon S3 object-level API activity (for example, GetObject, DeleteObject, and PutObject API operations).
+* AWS Lambda function execution activity (the Invoke API).

+Management events

+* Configuring security (for example, IAM AttachRolePolicy API operations)
+* Registering devices (for example, Amazon EC2 CreateDefaultVpc API operations).

 ## Trusted Advisor